acantril/learn-cantrill-io-labs/aws-lambda-creation-automation/AWS_Lambda.md

 ![lambda runtime](Images/lambda_runtime.png)

 4. Insert the following python code in order to print the current date.
 Understanding of the python code is beyond the scope of this demo.
 Simply stating, this code will print todays date.
+You can find the script [here](lambda_function.py).

         ```
         from datetime import date